QueenJolene/WaterSmart/README.md

 3.)
 Contacts cannot share phone numbers.
 Code could be modified to accommodate number sharing, but since the directions did not specify, I kept it simple.

 4.)
-There is a "holder function" for and edit contact option.
+There is a "holder function" for an edit contact option.
 Did not implement functionality since exercise did not require it.
 Just printed "This is where I would do something" as a place holder.

 5.)
 Can only accommodate 1 mobile, 1 home, and 1 work number.